 The best states for solar panel installations are the ones that receive plenty of sunlight throughout the year.
 These include states like California, Arizona, and Nevada, which all average over 3,000 hours of sunlight annually.

 California is the #1 state that uses solar power, with 22 percent of its electricity generated from solar.
+Tax credits and incentives specific to each state, like Florida, can also influence how much you can save.

 If you set up in areas with cloudy or rainy climates, the panels won’t be able to convert much sunlight into electricity.
 You’d then have to rely on the grid more often.